chavezrodz/Hartree-Fock-Solver/README.md

 # Hartree Fock Solver and Itterator motivated by MIT in rare earth Nickelates

 ## Features:
-- HFA Solver: iterates MFP guesses based on multiple ansatz techniques
+- HFA Solver: iterates MFP guesses based on dynamic ansatz techniques
 - Diagram sweeper to solve for phase diagrams
 - 1D cut to study the effect of a single parameter
 - Meta Diagram: To track the change of one phase with two parameters varying